anirbanbanerjee07/Object-Detection-OpenCV-Project/README.md

-Certainly!
-Below is a professional README.md template for an "Object Detection OpenCV Project" that you can use on GitHub.
-It includes sections typically found in a README, along with specific emojis to enhance the visual appeal.

 # 🕵️‍♂️ Object Detection with OpenCV

 Welcome to the **Object Detection with OpenCV** project!
 This repository contains code and resources for implementing object detection algorithms using the OpenCV library in Python.